Systemic lupus erythematosus

 - Brittle hair or hair loss (alopecia).

 - Painful, pale, or purple fingers or toes triggered by cold or stress (Raynaud phenomenon).

 A number of conditions overlap with or resemble SLE:

 - Scleroderma.
-Hardening of the skin caused by overproduction of collagen.
+Hardening or thickening of the skin caused by overproduction of collagen.

 - Rheumatoid arthritis.
 Inflammation of the lining of the joints.

 - Sjögren syndrome.
 Characterized by dry eyes and dry mouth.